OpenDFM/NeuSym-RAG/documents/airqa_format.md

 - data/dataset/airqa/ # root folder
     - test_data.jsonl # JSON line file where each line represents one test data
     - data_format.json.template # template file for each data point
-    - uuid2papers.json # it stores the mapping from paper UUID to the metadata of each file (dict), like title, conference, year, authors, etc.
-    - errata.json # fix metadata errors for some papers
     - papers/ # stores all PDF files of papers, organized by lowercase {conference}{year} sub-folder and renamed by paper UUIDs
         - acl2024/
             - 0a1e5410-f9f1-5877-ae3a-151c214762e1.pdf